Machine-learning techniques for model-independent searches in dijet final states: Abstract

 \section{Abstract}

 { Anomaly detection methods used in a recent search for new phenomena by CMS at the CERN LHC are presented.
-The methods use machine learning to detect anomalous jets produced in the decay of new massive particles.
-The effectiveness of these approaches in enhancing sensitivity to various signals is studied and compared using data collected in proton-proton collisions at a center-of-mass energy of 13\TeV.
+The methods use machine learning to detect anomalous jets produced in the decay of new massive particles without depending on a specific theory model.
+The effectiveness of these approaches in enhancing sensitivity to various simulated signal samples is studied and compared using data collected in proton-proton collisions at a center-of-mass energy of 13\TeV.
 In an example analysis, the capabilities of anomaly detection methods are further demonstrated by identifying large-radius jets consistent with Lorentz-boosted hadronically decaying top quarks in a model-agnostic framework. }

 { pdfauthor={CMS Collaboration}, pdftitle={Machine-learning techniques for model-independent searches in dijet final states}, pdfsubject={CMS}, pdfkeywords={CMS, machine learning, anomaly, dijet, resonance}}